SpEZiiL/makefile-template/README.md

    since we only need to know this directory so we can install it.
   **Note:** This Makefile does *not* support having both the header and the source files mixed up (at least for libraries).
 You need to put your headers into a separate directory.
-This directory *may* be inside the `SRC` directory.
+This directory *may* be inside the `SRC_MAIN` directory.
-  It's always good practice to have an `include` directory next to your `SRC` directory, have you headers in a subdirectory of this `include` directory and then add `-Iinclude` to your compiler flags.
+  It's always good practice to have an `include` directory next to your `SRC_MAIN` directory, have you headers in a subdirectory of this `include` directory and then add `-Iinclude` to your compiler flags.
 * `LINK_DIRS`
   A list of directories to search for when linking libraries.
   (this option will not be already written in this section like the others,